 1) The Post Award Research Administrator is responsible for identifying and remediating deviations from established account management expectations.

-2) All financial and non-financial post-award activities for all sponsored projects for the University and acts as a liaison to sponsors for all departments and units assigned to the position.
+2) Responsible for all financial and non-financial post-award activities for all sponsored projects for the University and act as a liaison to sponsors for all departments and units assigned to the position.

-3) Input and/or review data in University systems, inspecting for accuracy on account establishment for correct attributes such as: sponsor, indirect cost rates, billing pay modes, grant values, reporting requirements, etc.Â
+3) Responsible to input and/or review data in University systems, inspecting for accuracy on account establishment for correct attributes such as: sponsor, indirect cost rates, billing pay modes, grant values, reporting requirements, etc.Â

 4) Distribute awards through AURA, establishing accounts in the financial system and updating records as necessary.

 5) Process for all Concurrence Requests (CRs) and continuations (CNs) in AURA; ensure cost share is properly established and reported.

 6) Direct preparation of, monitor and approve sponsor required fiscal and management reports; prepare and/or review billing reports and request invoices as appropriate; complete/review and approve back-up documentation as necessary prior to submission of reports.

 8) Assist billing area as needed to claim payments.